 “It's your lucky day, Cat, the Tiny One misses you.
 So, for her sake I’ve decided to save you.”

-Before Bramble could consider his reply, Glimmer snatched up the caregiver’s still smoldering cigarette and flitted to the very top of the room.
+Before Bramble could hiss a reply, Glimmer snatched up the caregiver’s still smoldering cigarette and flitted to the very top of the room.
 Within moments, alarms sounded.
 Then, torrents of water exploded from overhead.
 Cats in cages shrieked their displeasure.

-The caregivers rushed in, rolling cages out of the wet room through a set of large doors which opened onto a grassy courtyard.
+At first, the caregivers panicked, but eventually they managed to maneuver the cages out of the wet room through a set of large doors which opened onto a grassy courtyard.
 While the cats were left to dry out in the sunshine, Glimmer busied herself with latches.

 Glimmer stopped in mid flit.